simsam8/inf265_project2/report.md

 # Data Exploration, Analysis and Preprocessing

-For both tasks the input consists of images of digits, with values lying between 0 and 1.
-In localization, there is only one or no digit per image.
-In detection, there are one or two digits per image.
-Images in both datasets are of size 48x60, with only a single channel.
+For both tasks, the inputs are 48x60 black and white (single channel) images containing digits that have been randomly shifted, rotated and resized.
+For object localization, the images either contain no objects or a single integer digit in the range 0 - 9.
+For object detection, the images contain none, one or multiple digits that are either 1's or 0's.

 ## Labels

-The labels in localization includes the following:
+Each image in the dataset has a corresponding (ground truth) label.
+The label is a 6-dimensional vector that includes

-- Proababilty of object: Whether there is a digit present or not.
+1. **P_c**: The probabilty of there being an object in the image, i.e. whether there is a digit present or not.
-- Center x: The x coordinate of the bounding box.
+2. **x**: The x coordinate of the bounding box centre.
-- Center y: The y coordinate of the bounding box.
+3. **y**: The y coordinate of the bounding box centre.
-- Height: The height of the bounding box.
+4. **h**: The pixel height of the bounding box.
-- Width: The width of the bounding box.
+5. **w**: The pixel width of the bounding box.
-- Class: Which digit the image contains.
+6. **C**: The object class, i.e. which digit the image contains.

-The labels in detection uses the same values as in localization, but instead of having one label for the whole image, the images and labels are divided into a grid.
-The label then becomes a collection of the labels of each grid cell.
-This requires a preprocessing step, which includes translating the global bounding box coordinates, into local coordinates relative to the grid cell.
+For detection, we use the same label vector values as in localization, but instead of having one label for the whole image, the images and labels are sub-divided into a grid.
+The ground truth label then becomes a collection of the labels for each grid cell.
+This necessitates a preprocessing step where the global bounding box coordinates are translated into local coordinates that are relative to the object's grid cell.
+For an $n * m$ grid, the new label becomes a tensor of shape (n, m, 6).
+For this project, we decided to use a grid size of 2 x 3, creating a total of 6 grid cell labels for each image.
-The processed labels then becomes a $n * m * 6$ tensor.
-In our project, we chose to use a grid of 2 rows and 3 columns, 2x3.

-## Class distribution
+## Datset size and distribution

-The classes are equally distributed, and no significant imbalance is found.
+The localization datasets for training, validation and testing contain 77,000 images in total with a split of 77%, 9% and 14% of the data, respectively.
+In each dataset, the classes are equally distributed.
+See the [object localization notebook](https://github.com/simsam8/inf265_project2/blob/main/notebooks/object_localization.ipynb) for more details.

 ## Normalization

-The only preprocessing step besides processing the labels, is normalization.
+Normalization was the only preprocessing step we performed besides processing the labels.
-For each task, the input data is normalized based on values from training data.
+For both tasks, all three data sets were normalized with a mean and standard deviation calculated from the training data.

 \newpage